kthfan/RemoteShell-API/README.md

 await client.removeRecursively("./dir1"); // Remove directory recursively.

 // Get File Information
-var attr = client.getFileState( // Get some attribute of file or directory, for example, is exists, is readable, etc.
+var attr = await client.getFileState( // Get some attribute of file or directory, for example, is exists, is readable, etc.
   "/home/kthfan/test",
   true                          // If true, returns a verbose result.
 Default value is false.
 );

-// Set Attribute of File or Directory client.setAttribute(
+// Set Attribute of File or Directory await client.setAttribute(
   "/home/kthfan/test",
   { // The attribute to set.
     readOnly: false,